MuriithiEric/August-Cohort-Hackathon-1/README.md

-# Welcome to the Youth-Led Change Hackathon Portfolio Challenge! 🚀
+# Welcome to the August Cohort Portfolio Challenge! 🚀

 Hello Hackathon Participants! 🎉